 What and Where is Mumbai Film City:

-A newcomer to the Bollywood market, Bollywood Tourism also offers guided tour packages to a number of Bollywood studios.
-They offer tours to see the homes of Bollywood stars as well.
-Their packages are a bit more costlier: $150 for a full day or $125 for a half day.
-Another similarly priced option is Bollywood Tours.
+also offers guided bus tour packages to a number of Bollywood studios and tours to see the homes of Bollywood stars.
+Their packages are a bit cheaper: 3,250 rupees ($55) for a full day including Film City or 1,999 rupees ($35) for a half day.
+Private tours are also possible.

 Film Cities in Other Locations:

 Film cities can also be found in Noida (not far from Delhi), Hyderabad, and Chennai.
 Noida Film City has over 25 acres of indoor and is used mostly for making TV serials, news, and current affairs programs.
 Chennai Film City is home to the Tamil movie industry.
 The public can enter for a small fee, and there's an amusement park to keep the kids entertained.
 Hyderabad's Ramoji Film City

 is a huge tourist destination spread over 2,500 acres.
 It boasts of being the world's largest production complex.
 Entry costs less than $5 and includes a special tour.
 Be sure to get there early to catch all the fun.

 How to Be a Bollywood Extra: